- Now holding tryouts for ages 13-18u

-Allen Baseball Club
+Allen Baseball Tryouts

 I am very pleased to announce that Allen Baseball Club will be adding Sam Pistrui to our Coaching Staff for 2018.
 Sam was an All-District performer at Morton Ranch High School in Katy Texas and is finishing up his degree at Schreiner University in Kerrville Texas.
 During his time at Schreiner, Sam has played multiple positions and has been named to the All-Conference Teams.